← Back to Blog

 data period, definitions, or genuine uncertainty?"

-The conflict-resolution prompt is especially powerful when you're building a nuanced view of a contested topic.
-Claude won't just pick a winner — it will explain the structural reasons sources diverge.
+The conflict-resolution prompt is especially powerful when you are building a nuanced view of a contested topic.
+Claude will not just pick a winner — it will explain the structural reasons sources diverge.
+This is the kind of analysis that used to require a second expert read-through.

 Phase 3: Build a Running Research Document